 You may like to read The Code of Ethics and the Position Statement on Breastfeeding.
-These are available to read and download on the ABA website www.breastfeeding.asn.au in the 'Who we are' section.
+These are available to read and download on the ABA website www.breastfeeding.asn.au i.

-ABA has position statements on a range of issues including breastfeeding, safe infant sleep, immunity and donor milk, and these may be accessed on the ABA website as above.
+ABA has position statements on a range of issues including breastfeeding, safe infant sleep, , donor milk, the code of marketing of breastmilk substitutes and these may be accessed on the ABA website as above.

 The diploma course explores a range of viewpoints and is based on the latest evidence-based research.
 It also acknowledges the legislative requirements and constraints of working as a health professional in today's health care environment.
 All learners are required to comply with copyright provisions for Australian Breastfeeding Association training materials and resources, as they are the intellectual property of the Association.
 This means any ABA resources and materials that are provided during the course cannot be reproduced by part or whole.
 Acknowledgement needs to be given whenever any ABA resources and materials are quoted or referred to.